 The Shidler College of Business School of Accountancy (SOA) offers a Bachelor of Business Administration (BBA) degree with a major in Accounting.
-Most of the first two years is spent in meeting general education requirements for the University of Hawaiʻi at Mānoa.
-During the last two years, roughly one year is devoted to a broad business education; and another year is devoted to coursework in Accounting.
+Most of the first two years are spent meeting general education requirements for the University of Hawaiʻi at Mānoa.
+During the last two years, roughly one year is devoted to broad business education; and another year is devoted to coursework in Accounting.

 Specialties in public accounting include auditing, tax, and management advisory services.
 Some of the larger public accounting firms have reorganized these activities along industry lines.
-Students entering public accounting should prepare to become a Certified Public Accountant (CPA).
+Students entering public accounting should prepare to become Certified Public Accountants (CPAs).
 Many students who graduate with an accounting degree are employed by CPA firms at the international, national, or local level.
 After becoming certified, some CPAs choose to open their own independent practice.

 To become a CPA in Hawaii, students need to have 150 semester hours of college education and 18 semester hours of upper-division or graduate level Accounting courses.
 The Undergraduate Accounting major prepares students for entry into the Master of Accounting program (MAcc).
 Completing a MAcc degree will provide students with the credits necessary to become a CPA.
 For more information on the CPA license in the State of Hawaii, check the State Board of Accountancy’s website.